Just a quick note to anyone who remembers the end of Perplex City and my role in it.

 A while back I was contacted by some researchers in Finland and Sweden who were working on a book about what they dubbed ‘pervasive games’ – ARGs and suchlike.

-I agreed to let them use some of, and I’ve just had an email from them to say the book’s now out.
+I agreed to let them use some of my photos from the climax of PXC, and I’ve just had an email from them to say the book’s now out.
 With photos, apparently.

 You can read about it here – sounds interesting.
 Here’s one of the supporting quotes they’ve gathered for the marketing blurb: